Jaggernaut555/midi-mixer-combined/README.md

 ## Installing
-To install without compiling from source, download the [.midiMixerPlugin from the latest release](https://github.com/Jaggernaut555/midi-mixer-voicemeeter/releases) and double click the file.

 If you've previously set up loopMIDI or similar software to pass midi commands through to Voicemeeter check that they are not conflicting with the fader/knob assignments used by the plugin.